Interdepartmental Neuroscience Program

 Special Requirements for the Ph.D.
 Degree

-Requirements for M.D./Ph.D. students are the same as for Ph.D. students with the following differences: three courses are required (INP 701, INP 510, and one elective graduate-level course).
+Requirements for M.D./Ph.D. students are the same as for Ph.D. students with the following differences: three courses are required (INP 701; Structural and Functional Organization of the Human Nervous System [INP 510]; and one elective graduate-level course).
 M.D./Ph.D. students are required to serve for one term as teaching assistants; however, two terms of teaching are preferred.

 M.Phil.
 See Degree Requirements under Policies and Regulations.

 M.S.
 Awarded only to students who are not continuing for the Ph.D. degree and have successfully completed the equivalent of 30 credit hours in the doctoral program.
 This includes a passing grade in the five required courses plus two elective courses, a minimum of two Honors grades, and successful completion of both terms of Lab Rotation for First-Year Students (INP 511, INP 512) and both terms of Second-Year Thesis Research (INP 513, INP 514).
 Students are not admitted for this degree.
 Students who are eligible for or who have already received the M.Phil. will not be awarded the M.S.